Turncloak-Exile/TowerFall/README.md

 ```
 Exier: Ancient Exile and Turncloak Solider:
  _____________________
-|                     |    1) Exier is the name produced from Ancient Exile and Turncloak Solider
+|                     |    1) Exier is the name produced from Ancient Exile and Turncloak Solider and is shown in light blue.
 |    _____________    |    2) Exier controls all the programs and scripts inside Towerfall.
 |   |   __________|   |    3) Exier acts as the controller.
 He is the main directer within Towerfall.
 |   |   |______       |    4) Exier represents the creators of TowerFall and is the result of *Exile and *Solider.